Server Error Handling

 }

-• Each call in a batch is executed independently; an error in one call does not cancel the others.
+Note: Each call executes independently; one failing call does not affect others.